 On The 1935 Pulitzer Prize Decision:

-The 1935 Pulitzer Prize Novel Jury was once again composed of returning Jurors: Jefferson B. Fletcher (Chair), Robert M. Lovett, and Albert B. Paine.
-It was year of indecision as the Jury vacillated between eight novels: Slim by W. W. Haines, The Folks by Ruth Suckow, Now in November by Josephine Winslow Johnson, Goodbye to the Past by W. R. Burnett, The Foundry by Albert Halper, Land of Plenty, by Robert Cantwell, The American by Louis Dodge, and So Red the Rose by Stark Young.
+The 1935 Novel Jury was once again composed of returning members: Jefferson B. Fletcher (Chair), Robert M. Lovett, and Albert B. Paine.
+It was another year of indecision as the jury vacillated between eight novels: Slim by W. W. Haines (the story of a young electrical worker in love with his job), The Folks by Ruth Suckow (which dealt with the fortunes of a middle-class family), Now in November by Josephine Winslow Johnson, Goodbye to the Past by W. R. Burnett, The Foundry by Albert Halper (a proletarian novel about industry and laborers), Land of Plenty by Robert Cantwell, The American by Louis Dodge, and So Red the Rose by Stark Young (a best-selling post-Civil War novel).
+Chairman Fletcher frankly reported that there was “no outstanding novel” as the jury struggled to select a winner.
 Eventually the Board simply selected Now In November, perhaps at the behest of Chairman Fletcher.

-- Robert Morss Lovett (1870-1956) was a Bostonian and studied at Harvard.
-He taught literature at the University of Chicago for many years, he was associate editor of The New Republic, served as governor secretary of the Virgin Islands, and was accused of being a communist by the Dies Committee which forced him out of his secretary position.
-He was often on the frontlines of left-leaning picket lines, and he helped to launch the careers of several young writers, including John Dos Passos.
+• Robert Morss Lovett (1870-1956) was a Bostonian who studied at Harvard.
+He taught literature at the University of Chicago for many years, he was associate editor of The New Republic, served as governor secretary of the Virgin Islands, and was a political activist –he was accused of being a communist by the Dies Committee which forced him out of his secretary position.
+He was often on the frontlines of left-leaning picket lines, and helped launch the careers of several young writers, including John Dos Passos.
 In later years, his wife became a close friend and associate of Jane Addams and the couple lived at Hull House for a spell.

 The biggest change in 1935 was yet another revision of the Pulitzer Prize criteria (the fourth such change in its two decades of existence).
 The Prize was now to be granted to: “a distinguished novel published during the year by an American author, preferably dealing with American life.”